grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 ### Types

-There are four basemap layer types to choose from in the Geomap visualization.
+There are four basemap layer types to choose from in a geomap.

 - [Open Street Map]({{< relref "#open-street-map-layer" >}}) adds a map from a collaborative free geographic world database.
 - [CARTO]({{< relref "#carto-layer" >}}) adds a layer from CARTO Raster basemaps.